jkylearmstrong/BestSurvivalCuts/README.md

 The example to run for `findnumCox` and  `findcutCox` can be found in [the tutorial](https://github.com/paytonyau/BestSurvivalCuts/blob/main/Tuturial/).

-"BioTranslate: Turning Bioscience Publications into Packages" is a mini project dedicated to bridging the gap between publised models to packages in the field of biosciences.
+"BioTranslate: Turning Bioscience Publications into Packages" is a mini project dedicated to bridging the gap between published models to packages in the field of biosciences.

 ## References
 Chang, C., Hsieh, M. K., Chang, W. Y., Chiang, A. J., & Chen, J. (2017).
 Determining the optimal number and location of cutoff points with application to data of cervical cancer.
 PloS one, 12(4), e0176231.